Finite size effects in the thermodynamics of a free neutral scalar field: Analysis and Results

 The volume dependence of the physical energy density (\ref{72}), the physical pressure (\ref{73}), the density of the physical thermodynamic potential (\ref{71}), the trace anomaly (\ref{tt3}) and the potential inhomogeneity (\ref{pp3}) is presented in the right panels of Fig.~\ref{fig6}.
-The physical energy density $\varepsilon(V)$ on the finite lattice increases infinitely with the volume $V$ decrease.
-Such a behaviour is also seen in the density of the lattice physical thermodynamic potential $\omega_{ph}(V)$.
+The physical energy density $\varepsilon(V)$ on the finite lattice increases infinitely with the decrease in volume $V$.
+Such behaviour is also observed in the density of the lattice physical thermodynamic potential $\omega_{ph}(V)$.
 However, the lattice physical pressure $p(V)$ tends to zero as $V\to 0$.
-With growing volume $V$ the function $\varepsilon(V)$ decreases, then increases and reaches a maximum, and drops to zero in the limit $V\to\infty$.
-The maximum of the function $\varepsilon(V)$ moves toward larger volumes $V$ with increasing the lattice size $N_{\sigma}$ and the values of the function $\varepsilon(V)$ at the intermediate points between the maxima of this function tend to a constant as $N_{\sigma}\to\infty$.
-The same behavior is seen also for the lattice physical thermodynamic potential $\omega_{ph}(V)$.
-The lattice physical pressure $p(V)$ increases with $V$, reaches a maximum and then drops to zero in the limit $V\to\infty$.
+With growing volume $V$ the function $\varepsilon(V)$ first decreases, then increases and reaches its maximum and drops to zero in the limit $V\to\infty$.
+The maximum of the function $\varepsilon(V)$ moves toward larger volumes of $V$ with the increase of the lattice size $N_{\sigma}$.
+And the values of the function $\varepsilon(V)$ at the intermediate points between these two maxima tend to the values of energy in the continuum limit as $N_{\sigma}\to\infty$.
+The same behavior is also seen for the lattice physical thermodynamic potential $\omega_{ph}(V)$.
+The lattice physical pressure $p(V)$ increases with $V$, reaches its maximum and then drops to zero in the limit $V\to\infty$.
 The lattice trace anomaly $\Delta_{2}(V)$ and the lattice potential inhomogeneity $-\Delta_{1}(V)$ increase infinitely as $V\to 0$.
-The trace anomaly $\Delta_{2}$ on the lattice is not equal to zero for all values of $V$ for which the lattice physical energy density and the lattice physical pressure are nonvanishing functions.
-For large values of volume $V>100$ fm$^{3}$ the potential inhomogeneity $\Delta_{1}$ on the lattice is not equal to zero also for all values of $V$ for which the lattice physical thermodynamic potential and the lattice physical pressure are nonvanishing functions.
-Thus, as the lattice potential inhomogeneity $\Delta_{1}$ is not equal to zero, the statistical formalism for the free massive neutral scalar field on the finite lattice is thermodynamically inconsistent for all values of the volume $V$ including the thermodynamic limit.
-In the thermodynamic limit the physical pressure (\ref{73}) and the density of the physical thermodynamic potential (\ref{71}) on the finite lattice vanish.
+The trace anomaly $\Delta_{2}$ and the potential inhomogeneity $\Delta_{1}$ on the finite lattice are not equal to zero for all values of $V$ for which the lattice physical energy density, the lattice physical thermodynamic potential and the lattice physical pressure are nonvanishing functions.
+Thus, as the lattice potential inhomogeneity $\Delta_{1}$ is not equal to zero, the lattice physical thermodynamic potential $\Omega_{ph}$ is not a homogeneous function of the first order.
+In the thermodynamic limit as $V\to\infty$ the lattice physical pressure (\ref{73}) and the lattice density of the physical thermodynamic potential (\ref{71}) vanish.
+Note that for $N_{\beta}=20$ and $N_{\sigma}<100$ at $T=100$ MeV and $V>9^{3}$ fm$^{3}$ all the lattice quantities differ from their corresponding continuum limit values.